frederiknetbooster/drupal7_module_template/README.md

 in the function name.
 The list of parameters depend on the hook.

 ## [module_name].install
+Install and uninstall hooks.

 ## [module_name].info
-Module Name meta data and setup (css, js, dependencies, ...)
+Module Name meta data and setup (css, js, dependencies, ...)<br />
 [Drupal 7 .info properties](https://drupal.org/node/542202)